About the Dean of Students Office

 Outside of work, Carissa enjoys time with family, travel, and engaging in the cultural and natural opportunities that New England offers.

 Alyssa is the co-chair of the Brandeis Care Team.
 She provides individualized support and resources to students experiencing personal, health and other challenges that impact their wellbeing and success at Brandeis.
 She is a Brandeis alumna, where she received her BA in HSSP.
 She went on to receive her master's degree in social work at Boston University in 2018.
 Before Brandeis, she worked as a clinician at Harvard University’s Counseling Center for five years, providing individual case management, psychotherapy and crisis response to undergraduate and graduate students.

 Alyssa is passionate about supporting students' well-being and mental health and aims to help set students up for success at Brandeis and beyond.
 Outside of work, she loves staying active outdoors, cooking and doing crossword puzzles.

 As the Care Team Case Manager, Wendy helps to coordinate resources and services for students of concern in the Brandeis University community.
-Prior to Brandeis, she provided specialized advising services and support programs at Northeastern University and North Shore Community College.
+Before Brandeis, she provided specialized advising services and support programs at Northeastern University and North Shore Community College.
 Other positions that have shaped her passion for supporting student success include teaching psychology and other courses (in the classroom and online), executive function coaching, working with at-risk youth at a non-profit organization, as well as clinical triage and research roles at Boston area hospitals.

 Wendy grew up in Philadelphia and moved to Boston in 1998.
-She enjoys singing, attending concerts, yoga, photography, and traveling.
+She enjoys singing, attending concerts, yoga, photography and traveling.